 Once all the flour is added, move the mixture onto a clean, flour dusted surface.
 Using your hands, knead kneading the mixture with your hands for at least 20 minutes or until it no longer sticks to your hands (adding more four if needed).

-Prep a large bowl with nonstick spray This post contains affiliate links. or olive oil, transfer the dough into the bowl, cover with a towel or plastic wrap This post contains affiliate links. and let rest for 2 hours.
+Prep a large bowl with nonstick spray or olive oil, transfer the dough into the bowl, cover with a towel or plastic wrap and let rest for 2 hours.

 When the dough is almost fully rested, beat together the egg white and water and prep your work surface.
 Return the dough to your flour dusted work space and divide into two balls.
 Roll the balls into loaves about 1 foot in length.